MrRobinOfficial/Guide-UnrealEngine/README.md

 typedef signed long long	int64;
 ```

-**NOTE**: Unreal Engine only supports int32 for Blueprint.
-The other types are not supported.
+**NOTE**: Unreal Engine only supports int32 and int64 for Blueprint editor.
+The other types are not supported, but can be still be used by Unreal header system (UPROPERTY and UFUNCTION).

 ### Strings